nadrama-com/simple-secure-webcrypto/README.md

 Under the hood the SubtleCrypto interface provides encryption and decryption functions which support multiple algorithms.

-The encrypted string returns from our `encrypt` function will be encoded as `iv.ciphertext.signature` where:
+The encrypted string returns from our `encrypt` function will be encoded as `iv.ciphertext` where:

 * IV is the base64 encoded Initialization Vector (IV) aka nonce, randomly generated on each `encrypt` function invocation.

 * Ciphertext is the base64 encoded AES-GCM encrypted value.

-* Signature is the SHA-256 HMAC of `iv.ciphertext`

-The returned string can safely be stored in a database or cookie, and during decryption the HMAC signature will first be verified, before the ciphertext is decrypted using the IV and secret.
+The returned string can safely be stored in a database or cookie; AES-GCM uses authenticated encryption, which will fail if either the ciphertext or IV cannot be verified, per `Appendix B: Authentication Assurance` in [NIST SP 800-38D](https://csrc.nist.gov/pubs/sp/800/38/d/final).

 ## License